18F/handbook/docs/engineering/dev-process-overview.md

 Content gets added/migrated here.

-Git tags that have been QA’d are deployed here.
+Git tags that have been QA'd are deployed here.

 ## QA (aka Staging)